apache/arrow/format/Layout.md

 Any relative type can be nullable or non-nullable.

-Nullable arrays have a contiguous memory buffer, known as the null bitmask, whose length is large enough to have 1 bit for each array slot.
+Nullable arrays have a contiguous memory buffer, known as the validity (or null) bitmap, whose length is large enough to have 1 bit for each array slot.

-Whether any array slot is valid (non-null) is encoded in the respective bits of this bitmask.
+Whether any array slot is valid (non-null) is encoded in the respective bits of this bitmap.
 A 1 (set bit) for index `j` indicates that the value is not null, while a 0 (bit not set) indicates that it is null.
-Bitmasks are to be initialized to be all unset at allocation time.
+Bitmaps are to be initialized to be all unset at allocation time.

 ```
-is_valid[j] -> bitmask[j / 8] & (1 << (j % 8))
+is_valid[j] -> bitmap[j / 8] & (1 << (j % 8))
 ```

 We use [least-significant bit (LSB) numbering][1] (also known as